AChehre/FluentHttpClient/README.md

 This project is for creating simple HttpClient with fluent interface.

 **Todo:**
- - Add log feature
- - Add middleware (Im creating this based on https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.1)
+ - Add HttpHandlerDelegate
- - Fix Middleware register issue
- - Add Extensions(as json)
+ - Add more tests